 Great things you can do with your TFSA

 As with an RRSP, the TFSA is intended to help Canadians save money and plan for future expenses.
 The contributions you make to this tax-free account are with after-tax dollars and withdrawals are tax-free.
-You can carry forward any unused contributions from year to year.
-There is no lifetime contribution limit.
+Consider it like an RRSP account in reverse.